Guangxiao Temple (Guangzhou): East Tower and West Tower

-Two iron pagoda are erected behind the Mahavira Hall, which are the oldest existing iron towers in China.
+Two iron pagoda are erected behind the Daxiongbao Hall, which are the oldest existing iron towers in China.
 Built in the 963 in the Southern Han dynasty (907–960), the original West Tower was seven stories but now only preserves the bottom three floors.

 The East Tower was built in the 967 in the Southern Han dynasty (907–960) by Emperor Liu Chang.
 Square in shape, it has seven stories with the height of 7.69 m.
 Over 900 exquisite niches with small statues of Buddha are carved on the body of the pagoda.
 When first built, it was covered with gold and known as Gilded Thousand Buddha Pagoda (塗金千佛塔).

 Transportation

 The temple is accessible within walking distance north of Ximenkou Station of Guangzhou Metro.